A keto shake is a powderized supplement that you can mix with water to create a high-fat, low-carb meal on the go.

 The primary source of fat energy in Ketologie Keto Shake is coconut oil, which provides plenty of MCT oils.
 Protein comes from hydrolyzed collagen powder, derived from cow bones.

 Erythritol is the sweetener of choice, along with cocoa and vanilla which gives it a smooth, sweet, chocolatey flavor without any sugar.
-Thanks to the high nutritional quality and great taste, it’s our top pick.
+Thanks to the high nutritional quality and great taste, it’s a great pick.

 Even though it looks a lot like a protein powder, Top Notch Nutrition Keto Super Collagen delivers quite a lot of its caloric content (well over half) from fat.